rmayormartins/rmayormartins/README.md

 Since 2016, he has been an Professor in the field of Telecommunications at [Instituto Federal de Santa Catarina](https://www.ifsc.edu.br/), Campus São José.

-He is currently Research and Innovation Coordinator at the São José Campus
+He is currently the Research and Innovation Coordinator at the São José Campus

 ---
 #### Honors and Qualification